emilesalem/go-libs/README.md

 The envars read from .env will not override existing envar values.

 #### Usage
-The Env package is destined for development environment only.
-.env file is loaded automatically when package env is initialized
-To set, load and read environment variables in a service running locally:
+- env.Get function to read values
-- have a .env file located in project root directory.
+- (Development only) have a .env file located in project root directory.
 Add environment-specific variables on new lines in the form of NAME=VALUE.
 ex:

         DB_HOST=localhost
         DB_USER=root
         DB_PASS=s1mpl3
-- import the env package (use env.Get function to read values)

 .env file should not be committed.